Skip to main content

 The "Parts Analyses" semantic data model is provided by a component supplier.

-Each dataset in "Parts Analyses" MUST contain an unique anonymizedVin conformant to the semantic model.
+Each dataset in "Parts Analyses" MUST contain a unique componentManufacturerAnalysisID and a unique anonymizedVIN conformant to the semantic model.

 3.4.2 SPECIFICATIONS ARTIFACTS

-This aspect model is written in SAMM 2.1.0 as a modeling language conformant to CX-0003
+This aspect model is written in SAMM 2.1.0 as a modelling language conformant to CX-0003.

 3.4.3 LICENSE